Pierre de Fermat

-Pierre de Fermat (/fɜrˈmɑː/; /fr/; 17 August 1601 (Note: Most sources give Fermat's birth year as 1601; Some sources give Fermat's birth year as 1607, however, recent research suggests this was the year a half-brother called Piere was born.
-Piere died after Pierre was born.) – 12 January 1665) was a French magistrate, polymath, and above all mathematician who is given credit for early developments that led to infinitesimal calculus, including his technique of adequality.
+Pierre de Fermat (/fɜrˈmɑː/; /fr/; 17 August 1601 (Note: Most sources give Fermat's birth year as 1601; Some sources give Fermat's birth year as 1607, however, recent research suggests this was the year a half-brother called Piere was born.) – 12 January 1665) was a French magistrate, polymath, and mathematician credited for early developments that led to infinitesimal calculus, including his technique of adequality.
 In particular, he is recognized for his discovery of an original method of finding the greatest and the smallest ordinates of curved lines, which is analogous to that of differential calculus, then unknown, and his research into number theory.
 He made notable contributions to analytic geometry, probability, and optics.
 He is best known for his Fermat's principle for light propagation and his Fermat's Last Theorem in number theory, which he described in a note at the margin of a copy of Diophantus' Arithmetica.
 He was also a lawyer at the parlement of Toulouse, France, a poet, a skilled Latinist, and a Hellenist.